How to Create Beautiful Block Prints on Paper — Easy Step-by-Step Guide

 Frequently Asked Questions

-What kind of paper is best for block printing?
+What is the best type of paper for block printing?

-How do I clean block printing ink off my hands?
+How do I clean up block printing ink?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes